nim-lang/Nim/web/news/nim_community_survey_results.rst

-Unfortunately while we are still in this pre-1.0 period, releases will likely introduce breaking changes as we refine certain aspects of Nim such as its standard library so the number of users experiencing breaking changes may increase.
+Unfortunately while we are still in this pre-1.0 period, releases will likely introduce breaking changes as we refine certain aspects of Nim such as its standard library, so the number of users experiencing breaking changes may increase.

 If so, how much work did it take to fix it?